DineshDevaraj/million-iteration/README.md

 # million-iteration
-Collection of steps to compare time taken by MySQL join vs Python loop
+Collection of steps to compare time taken by MySQL Join statement against Python for-loops

-Superstition: There is a superstition in the IT industry that SQL Join works at speed of light and they think SQL engine is a magix box.
+There is a superstition among many software developers that SQL Join statements works at speed of light with zero milli-second time taken and they think SQL engine as a magic box

+This benchmark is an attempt to compare the time taken by SQL Join statements against for-loops in Python programming language

 Q1.
 So SQL Joins are not fast?
-Yes they are fast compared to subquery but not compared to native  programs
+ANS: Yes they are fast compared to subquery but not compared to native programs

 The word performance is a relative term.
 Which means when you say SQL Join statements are fast, you also have to answer the question "Compared to what?"